cul/dlst-studio/_posts/2020-10-13-studio-remote.md

 attractions.
 Tours of the old plantation still revolve around the myth of the White Witch of Rose Hall.
 Not only is this story ahistorical, it obscures the lives of the enslaved who labored and lived in Rose Hall.
-In this project we set out to re-center the their lives and relationships with each other as best as we can from the flawed and dehumanizing archival record.
+In this project we set out to re-center their lives and relationships with each other as best as we can from the flawed and dehumanizing archival record.
 The project will serve as a companion piece to Naylor's forthcoming volume on the Rose Hall Plantation.